HarbinZhang/zookeeper_automation/README.md

 ## Requirements
 Zookeeper automation includes two parts:    deployment + maintenance.
-1. maintenance: when one or more zookeepers down, we can start new zookeepers, let them join the cluster without restart other normal zookeepers.
+1. maintenance: When one or more zookeepers down, we can start new zookeepers automatically, and let them join the cluster without restarting other alive zookeepers.
 We want to use "static-like" IP to achieve this goal.
-2. deployment: zookeepers will get their "static" IP, associate it, get all other zookeepers "static" IPs.
-Write them into zoo.cfg.
+2. deployment: Zookeepers would get their "static" IP, associate it and get all other zookeepers "static" IPs.
+It also would prepare itself myid, get all others id and write their ids, IPs into zoo.cfg.
 Then start zookeeper server.

 ## Basic Idea
 ![Alt text](images/basicIdea.png?raw=true "basicIdea")